Sempiternalsharp/gjf_bt/README.md

 Most likely Lineage OS and Lineage-based OS (like AICP) are not supported - please let me know if Bluetooth cannot be switched on after installing this module.
 In this case simply delete the module and reboot - everything will be restored.

 ## ChangeLog ##

-v.5 First Release in Repository

-v.5.1 Added x86 support in keycheck

-v.5.2 Added OS version check

-v.5.3 Changed OS version check method
+* v.5.5 Implememnted René Schümann aka White-Tiger fix for install.sh, possibly will fix keycheck and infinite loop issues

-v.5.4 Updated keychecks files, updated to latest installation template
+* v.5.4 Updated keychecks files, updated to latest installation template

+* v.5.3 Changed OS version check method

+* v.5.2 Added OS version check

+* v.5.1 Added x86 support in keycheck

+* v.5 First Release in Repository